NCBI-Hackathons/TheHumanPangenome/annotation/README.md

 We have defined a generalization of the GFF3 format that replaces genomic intervals with a subraph.
 It is a text-based, tab-separated file.
 Every line contains each of the following fields.
 If a field is to be ignored, it can be replaced with a "." (without quotes).
 The fields are

-* subgraph: a comma separated list of intervals of sequences on nodes, along with orientation in the format `ID[start:end](+/-/?)`.
+* **subgraph**: a comma separated list of intervals of sequences on nodes, along with orientation in the format `ID[start:end](+/-/?)`.
 The interval is 0-based and exclusive for the end index.
 If the strand is given as "-", the interval begins at the reverse strand of the final base and extends toward the first base of the node.
-* source: the name of the program or database that generated the annotation
+* **source**: the name of the program or database that generated the annotation
-* type: the type of feature
+* **type**: the type of feature
-* score: a floating point value
+* **score**: a floating point value
-* phase: 0, 1, or 2 indicating the first base of the feature that is a codon, measuring from the source node in the subgraph
+* **phase**: 0, 1, or 2 indicating the first base of the feature that is a codon, measuring from the source node in the subgraph
-* attributes: a semi-colon separated list of tag-value pairs, with tags separated from the values by an "="
+* **attributes**: a semi-colon separated list of tag-value pairs, with tags separated from the values by an "="

 Example:
 ```